Science: Data Practices

 Teachers Talk: Canvas Provides Good Data for Teachers to Reflect Their Teaching Approach

 Canvas has pretty good data for the quizzes and stuff that we use.
 We use a lot of formative checks to see how students are doing.
-If we need to spend more time on the topic, do another activity in the next day.
+If we need to, we spend more time on the topic or do another activity in the next day.
 Most often the changes we choose to make based on data affect next year as opposed to the current year.
 And we're always trying to reflect back and do better.